 Harvesting and Storing Oregano

-Oregano can be used fresh but is most often dried.
+Oregano is fantastic used fresh from the garden but is frequently dried.
 To dry, cut the stems to the base just as the plants come into flower.
 Place tips down in a paper bag.
 Tie the bag around the stems and hang in a warm place.
-Check for drying after two or three weeks by rubbing the bag between your hands.
+Check for dryness after two or three weeks by rubbing the bag between your hands.
 If you hear leaves falling to the bottom of the bag, it is ready to be opened.
 Strip the leaves off the stems and finish drying in a 100-degree oven, checking frequently.
 Let cool, and then run the leaves through a coarse screen before bottling.
 If saving whole leaves, be sure to remove any bits of stem.